Retinal detachment repair

 Why the Procedure Is Performed

-The urgency of the surgery depends on the location and extent of the detachment.
-If the detachment has not affected the central vision area (the macula), surgery should be done quickly, usually the same day.
-This is necessary to prevent further detachment of the retina and to increase the chance of preserving good vision.
+How quickly the surgery needs to be done depends on the location and extent of the detachment.
+If possible, the surgery should be done the same day if the detachment has not affected the central vision area (the macula).
+This can help prevent further detachment of the retina.
+It also will increase the chance of preserving good vision.

-If the macula detaches, the surgery can still be done to prevent total blindness, but the vision will not be as good.
-If the macula has already detached, it is already too late.
-Eye doctors can wait a week to 10 days to schedule surgery.
+If the macula detaches, it is too late to restore normal vision.
+Surgery can still be done to prevent total blindness.
+In these cases, eye doctors can wait a week to 10 days to schedule surgery.

 Risks for retinal detachment surgery include: